jeffstride/idp/book_source/Topics/misc/submitting.md

 On the <a href="https://autograder-nchs.vercel.app/login" target="_blank">Code SubStation</a>, you'll
 select the class and assignment from the dropdowns on the left.
 This will open a pane on the right where you can drag-and-drop your files, or browse to them.
 Once all the files are present, click the `Submit` button.
-The expected successful submission should result in: the pane disappears, you get a verification pop-up, and the file contents will appear in the `Submissions` tab.
+The expected successful submission behavior should be: the pane disappears, you get a verification pop-up, and the file contents will appear in the `Submissions` tab.

 > **NOTE:** It is valuable to verify your submission.
 Use the instructions below.